Ovulation Pain: Symptoms, Causes & Treatment

 Possible causes

-Ovulation pain occurs due to the release of the egg from the ovary down the fallopian tools.
+Ovulation pain occurs due to the release of the egg from the ovary down the fallopian tubes.
 These structures contract for the egg to move and meet a sperm cell to become fertilized.
 When the egg is released, a small amount of fluid and blood can also be released, which can irritate the tissues around the ovary and cause abdominal pain.

 This type of pain is common during ovulation.
 However is pain is very intense or lasts for more than a day, it may be a sign of another condition, like: